Skip to Content

 The most important factor to consider here is the truck’s payload capacity.
 If the truck in this example has a maximum payload of 1,200 lbs, it almost certainly can’t be made to tow that 10,000 lb trailer safely.
 Simply adding the tongue weight and the weight of the driver will already have it maxed out.

-Again, for much more on this topic, we encourage you to read about how we calculated the requirements of our new RV and ordered our GMC Sierra to exceed those requirements by a comfortable margin.
+Again, for much more on this topic, we encourage you to read about how we calculated the requirements of our travel trailer and ordered our GMC Sierra to exceed those requirements by a comfortable margin.

 Install a Weight Distribution Hitch